pawe9N/Mini-Wiki/README.md

 # Mini Wiki

 Mini Wiki is an extension for chrome, which was made for purpose of learning jquery and MediaWiki's API.

+## Description of application
 This extension can show you first section and main image of almost every wikipedia page.

 ## Getting Started